FortinetSecDevOps/technical-recipe-azure-fgt-automation-stitch/docs/content/_index.md

 Optional components may be included for certain use cases

-The TEC Recipe will not be a completely, self-contained learning experience for a single product.
-A TEC Recipe will cover features and often multiple products where they relate to the use case of interest.
+The TEC Workshop will not be a completely, self-contained learning experience for a single product.
+A TEC Workshop will cover features and often multiple products where they relate to the use case of interest.

 Deployments will be automated for those tasks that are not salient to the learning or demonstration activity in the use case.
-For example, for a TEC Recipe focused on Indicators of Compromise, the system may deploy a FortiGate and FortiAnalyzer with configurations for these systems.
+For example, for a TEC Workshop focused on Indicators of Compromise, the system may deploy a FortiGate and FortiAnalyzer with configurations for these systems.
 However, the leaner will have to configure the Event Handlers for IOC setup.

-## Azure SD-WAN TEC Recipe
+## FortiGate Automation Stitch TEC Workshop

 Introduction:
-As enterprises adopt the cloud as the new core for application hosting, remote sites require secure, reliable connectivity with an optimal user experience to access those cloud and SaaS applications.
-In fact, cloud access is SD-WAN's primary use case for IaaS and SaaS-hosted services.
-Fortinet's Cloud On-Ramp capabilities using SD-WAN are differentiated in the following ways:

-* Integrated Security and SD-WAN policy configuration and workflows
-* Unique ability to provide scale up performance for higher bandwidth into cloud environments
-* Decentralized orchestration for better survivability and easier deployment of SD-WAN overlays
-* Single OS for consistent policy and overlay deployment on all software-defined networks (SDNs)
+As enterprises adopt the Cloud as the new core for application hosting, the application environments may change dynamically related to workload needs.
+Policies need to be dynamic to secure these changing environments.
+Utilizing configuration options of the FortiGate along with Cloud automation capabilities security can be designed to automatically respond to environment evolution.

+FortiGate Automation Stitches, Dynamic Address Objects, SDN Connectors and Azure Automation combined create a unique and powerful way to enhance Cloud security postures by

+* Stitching together Triggers and Actions
+* Recognizing changes to the Cloud environments
+* Maintaining dynamic address objects comprising the IPs of target VM groups
+* Executing FortiGate security and Azure routing updates in response to VM existence

-The purpose of this TEC Recipe is to familiarize the learner with routing, data-plane, and architectural concepts specific to the Azure Cloud environment.
-Other TEC Recipes are available to cover SD-WAN feature deployment.
+The purpose of this TEC Workshop is to familiarize the learner with concepts specific to FortiGate Automation Stitches and the incorporation with Azure Cloud environment.

-## TEC Recipe Objectives
+## TEC Workshop Objectives

-* Deploy the SD-WAN architecture using Terraform
+* Deploy using Terraform
-* Configure Azure components
-  * Load Balancer
+  * Single FortiGate
+  * Two Linux test VMs
-  * VNET Peering
+  * Automation Account
-  * Route Server
+  * Automation Runbook
-  * vWAN and vWAN Hub
-* Understand the different available architecture options
+* Configure FortiGate Automation Stitches
+  * Email on user login - Easy
+  * Update Azure Route Table triggered by VM existence and Tag - Complex

 ***